nallinguilherme/CTFwriteups/README.md

 # CTFwriteups 📝

-I use this repository to control my ctf to do machines :)
+I use this repository to control my ctf to do machines and save my writeups :)

 ## TryHackMe